Gabriella439/slides/zurihac2023/slides.md

 `MaybeT` is called a "monad transformer"

-A "monad transformer" is like a function:
+A "monad transformer" is like a type-level function:

 - the input is a simpler `Monad` (e.g. `m`)
 - the output is a more complex `Monad` (e.g. `MaybeT m`)